carbon-io/carbon-io/README.md

 ==========
 ***

-Carbon.io is an application framework based on Node.js and MongoDB for building command line programs, RESTful microservices, and APIs.
+Carbon.io is an application framework based on Node.js and MongoDB for building command line programs, microservices, and APIs.

+Carbon.io strives to make the simple cases easy and the complex cases possible.
+With Carbon.io you can create simple, database-centric, APIs with virtually no code.
+At the same time Carbon.io is designed to let you under the hood and allows you to write highly customized APIs much like you would with lower-level libraries such as Express.js.

 Contents
 -------